Jerry the horse, a bar fight rescue, Zlatan Ibrahimovic, and the inside story on Asmir Begovic’s transfer to Everton

 The new goalkeeper’s partner honored the occasion by posting a video of herself riding Jerry the horse, who was dressed in blue saddle cloths and white bandages with a club scarf wrapped over him, in the new Everton uniform.

-The addition of Z-Cars over the top added a touch of class, and the footage was well received by fans.
+The addition of Z-Cars over the top added a touch of luxury, and the film was well received by enthusiasts.

 “Asmir is a pretty pleasant, chilled guy,” Nicolle, an international dressage rider, told The Washington Newsday exclusively.